ghga-de/milestones-docs/46-sugar-ant/technical_specification.md

  - `changed`: date (date of last change)

 The `IVA`s should be maintained in a separate collection by the User Management service.

+The `verification_code_hash` and `verification_attempts` fields should only be stored in the database and not be returned via the REST interface.

 The `verification_code_hash` should be created using a dedicated password hashing algorithm.
 It should only be stored while the IVA is in the states `code_created` and `code_transmitted`.